This week’s veggie harvests have included the first snap peas and Little Marvel garden peas. So sweet and so yummy!

 Of the dozen or so clematis vines here, we were only responsible for planting three in May 2014 against the garden shed: two purpurea plena elegans and one guernsey cream.
 These have grown to fill their trellises.
 The white bloomed beautifully in April and May, but the reddish-purple, although over nine feet tall, have small, double flowers that aren’t as healthy as I would like.
 Perhaps an application of lime would help sweeten the soil there?
 More research is required.

-One thought on “Clematis Show”
+One response to “Clematis Show”